SivadineshPonrajan/nerf_bridge/README.md

 - Some means by which to estimate pose of the camera (SLAM, motion capture system, etc)

 ## Installation
-The first step to getting the NerfBridge working is to install Nerfstudio using the [directions](https://docs.nerf.studio/en/latest/quickstart/installation.html) their documentation.
+The first step to getting the NerfBridge working is to install Nerfstudio (V0.3.3) using the [directions](https://docs.nerf.studio/quickstart/installation.html) their documentation.
 We provide Nerfstudio as a submodule (don't forget to [initialize the submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) after cloning or forking this repo) to this repository so that the version that we have tested this repository with is specified.

+Once the installation of NerfStudio is done using the command `pip install -e .` the ros-nerfacto method will be added to the existing methods of the NerfStudio CLI.
+We can check by running the command `ns-train -h` and this should list the ros-nerfacto method.

 After Nerfstudio and it's dependencies are installed, the only remaining dependency should be ``rospkg``, which can be easily installed using ``pip install rospkg``.